onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 It reads easy enough; create user root at any location, identified by nothing, give access to everything on everything to root from any location with the grant option.

 But wait!
 Why are we creating root when we logged into sql to run these commands as root?
-Well turns out that localhost root and a remote location root are actually two seperate accounts!
-The root you used to create the remote root are infact two seperate accounts.
-So when remote root pwns the network, it wont be your account who did it.
+Well turns out that localhost root and a remote location root are actually two separate accounts!
+The root you used to create the remote root are in fact two separate accounts.
+So when remote root pwns the network, it won’t be your account who did it.
 Technically.

 ![clone](/assets/images/pivotinglab/A7E29E17-6D4D-4FC8-9B8F-3792B56EC036.jpeg)